 READ ALSO: Kawai KDP110 Digital Piano Review

-The piano has a bright dated design to it.
-The right and left sides of the keyboard are made of brown wooden accents with the middle part being black.
+The piano has a bright dated design.
+The right and left sides of the keyboard feature brown wooden accents and the middle part is black.
 The combination of brown and black colors helps to distinguish the MP7 from other typical digital pianos.

 The top half of the keyboard hosts a lot of knobs, buttons, and wheels.
 The screen on board is quite significant as it offers an extra visibility option.

 However, it does not come with built-in amplifiers or speakers.
 Fortunately, this is not much of a drawdown because there are external sound connectivity options.
 For a full-sized keyboard, the MP7 ranks among some of the most portable digital pianos in the market.